d4gh0s7/docker-init/README.md

 sudo ./init-docker.sh
 ```
 ## Post Install todos
-This script is meant ti initialize a specific environment.
+This script is meant to initialize a very specific environment.
 Remember to log into your freshly carded instance and do the proper hardening, otherwise...
 ```
 ¯\_(ツ)_/¯